Gemstone: Value

 Today the gemstone trade no longer makes such a distinction.
 Many gemstones are used in even the most expensive jewelry, depending on the brand-name of the designer, fashion trends, market supply, treatments, etc. Nevertheless, diamonds, rubies, sapphires, and emeralds still have a reputation that exceeds those of other gemstones.

-Rare or unusual gemstones, generally understood to include those gemstones which occur so infrequently in gem quality that they are scarcely known except to connoisseurs, include andalusite, axinite, cassiterite, clinohumite and red beryl.
+Rare or unusual gemstones, generally understood to include those gemstones which occur so infrequently in gem quality that they are scarcely known except to connoisseurs, include andalusite, axinite, cassiterite, clinohumite, painite and red beryl.

 Gemstone pricing and value are governed by factors and characteristics in the quality of the stone.
 These characteristics include clarity, rarity, freedom from defects, the beauty of the stone, as well as the demand for such stones.
 There are different pricing influencers for both colored gemstones, and for diamonds.
 The pricing on colored stones is determined by market supply-and-demand, but diamonds are more intricate.
-Diamond value can change based on location, time, and on the evaluations of diamond vendors.

-Proponents of energy medicine also value gemstones on the basis of alleged healing powers.
+In the addition to the aesthetic and adorning/ornamental purpose of gemstones, there are proponents of energy medicine who also value gemstones on the basis of their alleged healing powers.